Awesome: The Daily Show

-February 18th: After the Michael Dunn trial, Jessica Williams offers her opinion of Florida's Stand Your Ground law.
+- February 18th: After the Michael Dunn trial, Jessica Williams offers her opinion of the Stand Your Ground defense.

 Jessica: Stand Your Ground is like bleach: it works miracles for whites, but it will ruin your colors.
 (Mic Drop)

-Jon criticizes Republicans for their serious cognitive dissonance in calling Obama an ineffectual, spineless leader and a tyrannical dictator all while praising Vladimir Putin, who actually exhibits dictatorial characteristics.
+- Jon criticizes Republicans for calling Obama an ineffectual, spineless leader and a tyrannical dictator all while praising Vladimir Putin, who actually exhibits dictatorial characteristics.

 Jon:...it's okay to act like a pussy...as long as you have a dick.